Best Practices for Kubernetes Namespaces

 The official Kubernetes documentation suggests that you only use namespaces when you need the features they offer, not simply for the sake of using them.
 Small teams of users, for instance, are unlikely to need namespaces.
 This approach can help reduce the overhead of dealing with yet another construct.

 At the same time, namespaces can be beneficial even for small teams.
-One textbook example is using namespaces for different deployment environments, such as productiondevelop, or testing.
+One textbook example is using namespaces for different deployment environments, such as production, develop, or testing.
 Each of these environments would likely be running more or less the same application, but you wouldn’t want to share resources between them.

-Multiple namespaces can also make sense in an organization with distinct workgroups.
+Multiple namespaces can also make sense in an organisation with distinct workgroups.
 This could be teams, or collections of teams, who work on different projects that seldom overlap from a DevOps perspective.
 If the workgroups are separated, users can work together with relative freedom while isolated from unrelated groups.
 This helps ensure that the resources and constraints of one group don’t affect any others.

 Know What Belongs in a Namespace